Note: Instructors are subject to change.

 Matt holds a Master of Architecture II from UCLA, where he received an academic fellowship, as well as a Bachelor of Architecture from Cal Poly, where he was awarded the Don Tanklage Scholarship for design excellence.

 Born in Kawasaki City, Japan, Hifumi Ogawa is a painter who came to the United States to study at California College of Arts (CCA).
-Ogawa received, both a BFA and MFA (with Distinction) from CCA.
+Ogawa received, both BFA and MFA (with Distinction) from CCA.
 Her paintings have been exhibited both in the United States and in Japan.
+She now resides and works in the San Francisco Bay Area.

 Erik Parra was born and raised in the vibrant border metroplex of El Paso-Juárez.
 He attended The University of Texas at Austin where he studied painting and received a Bachelor of Fine Art.
 After graduation Erik moved to San Francisco, where he taught at the San Francisco Children’s Art Center.
 One year later he was accepted into the graduate painting department of the University of Wisconsin—Madison on fellowship.